4zad/form-validation/README.md

 ---
 ## Description

 A responsive, form validation website created through the use of vanilla HTML, CSS, and JavaScript.
 The form is set to validate a set of requirements, that I have created myself, for each form field to simulate registration forms and survey forms that are abundantly found on a multitude of websites on the web.
 The validation is done through the use of HTML attributes and checking for regular expression patterns through JavaScript.
+The JavaScript code utilizes concise, reusable, and well structured code, which adheres to object oriented programming principles, such as abstraction and modular programming.

 #### Inspiration